krobelus/rate/README.md

 # Tests
 Currently, there are some unit tests that can be run with `cargo test`.

-Additionally, there is a system test suite, that compares the Rate to other checkers, in particular [rupee](https://github.com/arpj-rebola/rupee) to make sure we get the same result.
+Additionally, there is a system test suite, that compares the output of Rate to previous versions of itself and to other checkers, in particular [rupee](https://github.com/arpj-rebola/rupee).
 Install `python3` (version 3.6 or above) and `pytest` and run `pytest test.py`.

 Currently, we provide a C reimplementation of Rate in [crate.c](crate.c) which can be built with `make`.
 It is useful to catch some bugs early and to measure